mdmoats/lamp-stack-cloudformation/README.md

 # lamp-stack-cloudformation
-This repositor contains a series of CloudFormatino templates that deploy the LAMP stack on Amazon EC2 and Aurora.
+This repository contains a series of CloudFormation templates that deploy the LAMP stack on Amazon EC2 and Aurora.